danf8/Blackjack-game/README.md

 ##Playing the Game
 * Instructions once game has begun:
     * Click 'Hit' button to draw an additional card
     * Click 'Stand' button to end drawing and dealer will play.
     * At end of round please click place 'Bet' button then click 'Next round' button

 Please click the [LINK](https://danf8.github.io/Blackjack-game/) to launch the deployed app

 ##Future Enhancements
 * Add mobile design
 * Add additional betting amounts
-* Adjust gameplay story to make game easier to understand and when to click each button.